-An agreement designed to reduce the credit risk of multiple derivative transactions through the creation of a legal right of offset of exposure in the event of a default.
+An agreement between us and a counterparty designed to reduce the credit risk of multiple derivative transactions through the creation of a legal right of offset of exposure in the event of a default.

 Net interest income

 The difference between what is earned on assets such as loans and securities and what is paid on liabilities such as deposits and subordinated debentures.